Melanie Daw

 About me

 I am a registered member of the British Association for Counselling and Psychotherapy (BACP).
-This is an ethical organisation which ensures I am practicing safely with my clients.
+This is an organisation which ensures I am practicing professionally, safely and ethically.

 Training, qualifications & experience

-I have a Diploma in Therapeutic Counselling and continued my studies by achieving a Masters degree in Counselling where my research examined the psychological effects of the menopause in women.
+I have a Diploma in Therapeutic Counselling and continued my studies by achieving a Masters degree in Counselling at the University of Worcester.
+My research examined the psychological effects of the menopause in women.

-I have volunteered for Cruse supporting people experiencing grief and also Frontline 19 working with people in the emergency services.
+I have volunteered for Cruse Bereavement supporting people experiencing grief and loss.
 I also have experience supporting parents with children with additional needs after working for Nurture Hub Therapy Services.

 Member organisations